Basic Strength Programme: Deadlift

 What SBD products can I use to deadlift?

-1. 13mm Lever Belt
+1. 13mm Or 10mm Lever Belt

 Deadlifting requires core strength and stability, both of which can be achieved through having a strong lower back and abdominal muscles.
 These prevent unnecessary strain from being placed on your back, which can cause injury.
 Read about how the belt serves as a cue for you to create abdominal pressure in order to perform a safe and efficient deadlift.